ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ![](https://cdn-images-1.medium.com/max/1600/1*gBLsSYp3M9gYhsgprRHVww.jpeg)

 ## Networking v.s.
 Apply as much as you can
 We all know networking is very important.
 You'll always heard someone said you shouldn't waste your time on apply many jobs but spend on networking.
 I don't agree with this.
 We can be greedy and shoot the both target.
-To do networking has hot time
+To do networking has   **peak period** , you can arrange the schedule to achieve both.

 # Interview
 There's are few general types for  interview.